 Information Technology Services at Stanford manages the University’s central information technology infrastructure and provides services and applications for use in academic and business activities.

-3.8.
-The institution’s organizational structures and decision-making processes are clear, consistent with its purposes, and sufficient to support effective decision making.
+3.7 The institution’s organizational structures and decision-making processes are clear and consistent with its purposes, support effective decision making, and place priority on sustaining institutional capacity and educational effectiveness.

 The Board of Trustees of the Leland Stanford Junior University administers the invested funds, sets the annual budget and determines policies for operation and control of the University.
 (For a list of trustees, see University Governance.)
 Among the Board’s responsibilities as set forth in the Founding Grant of the University is the power to appoint the University’s president.